Dear Caring Parent,

 Me: Now play around with this – picture yourself standing there all calm, and he does his walk away thing, yet keep the picture going with you staying calm.

 This mom bravely does this while different expressions come across her face.
+I can tell when she feels her child’s irksome behavior.
 I suggest some deep breathing.
 She keeps at it (she really IS brave!).
 When she opens her eyes about five quiet minutes later, she has a smile on her face.

 Benefits of the Parenting Skill: